mrsobakin/dpimyass/README.md

 ### Wireguard-specific solution

-If your downstream address falls inside the ips listed in wireguard's `AllowedIPs`, the packets DPIMyAss sends will be routed over VPN too, and thus they will be stuck in a network loop.
+If your upstream address falls inside the ips listed in wireguard's `AllowedIPs`, the packets DPIMyAss sends will be routed over VPN too, and thus they will be stuck in a network loop.

-The simplest way to fix this is to exclude your downstream endpoint ip address from the wireguard's `AllowedIPs`.
+The simplest way to fix this is to exclude your upstream endpoint ip address from the wireguard's `AllowedIPs`.
 This can be done with any wireguard allowed ips calculator, for example with [this one](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator/).

 ### Windows